ekros/nice-react-layout/README.md

   </HorizontalLayout>
 ```

-For a complete example with every feature, see the Example.js file.
+For a complete example with every feature, see the src/demo/App.js file.
+Or just run `yarn start`.

 ## Components
 ### HorizontalLayout